nysbc/leginon-tutorial/README.md

 cd leginon-tutorial
 ```

-- To launch the leginon-tutorial container, do:
+- To launch a running container of the leginon-tutorial image, do:

 ```./run.sh```